-The Technical Milestones and Deliverables help focus effort and resources on critical path technology components.
+The Technical Milestones and Deliverables include a schedule for the work proposed in the "R&D Tasks" section of the Technical Volume and a set of detailed descriptions of the technical Tasks, Sub-Tasks, Milestones, and Deliverables.
 The technical Tasks, Sub-Tasks, Milestones, and Deliverables should provide a clear path to completion of the R&D Tasks and be as quantitative and specific as possible, clearly indicating the techniques and assumptions used to determine their achievement.
 ARPA-E evaluates the progress of a project by comparing actual progress of completing Tasks and Sub-Tasks to predetermined technical milestones and deliverables.